 They really are such a great side dish and perfect for any potato lover.

-Though worth it, these take quite a while to make thankfully you can make these ahead of time.
-Follow the recipe as written except for baking a second time.
+MAKE AHEAD.
+Follow the recipe as written, except for baking a second time.
 Place the filled potatoes in a covered container and store in the fridge for 1-2 days.

 When you are ready to use place the potatoes on a baking sheet.
 Bake at 400 degrees F for 15-20 min or until hot and cheese is bubbly.